 5. Nature-Inspired Artwork

 Here’s another way to bring the outside in: Nature-inspired artwork featuring mountains, beached and forests, or with a botanical theme, will quickly update the look of a room.
-I like affordable yet stylish solutions offered by print retailers such as Opposite Wall (shown above) and the like.
+I like affordable yet stylish solutions offered by print retailers such as Opposite Wall (shown above).

 6. Decorative pillows